itsjos3ph/Facial-Recognition/README.md

 <h2>Features</h2>
 Simple Demonstration: Match faces from two provided sample images.
 Attendance System: Recognize faces using a webcam and log recognized individuals based on a custom image folder.

-Setup Instructions
+<h3>Setup Instructions</h3>
-Download the Project:
+1. Download the Project:
 Download the ZIP file containing the project files (Python scripts and sample images).

-Extract the ZIP File:
+2. Extract the ZIP File:
 Extract the contents to your desired location.
 The folder will include:

-basic.py
+- basic.py
-attendance_project.py
+- attendance_project.py
-sample_images folder (contains two sample images) attendance_images folder (for custom attendance use) Add Your Photo (for attendance system):
+- ImagesBasic folder (contains two sample images)
+- ImagesAttendance folder (for custom attendance use)

+3. Add Your Photo (for attendance system):
 Place a clear photo of yourself in the attendance_images folder.
 This is required to log your presence during the webcam-based demonstration.